System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Persistent HTTP/2 connection to the nearest edge PoP.
 Auto-reconnect with exponential backoff.
 Heartbeat ping every 15 seconds.

 Word boundary buffering: The model generates sub-word tokens.
 Token " proc" followed by "essPayment" should appear as processPayment, not flash proc then replace.
 Buffer 3-5 tokens before the first flush.
 After first flush, send each token immediately.
-The eye tracks growing text and sub-word artifacts are less jarring.
+Once text is flowing, the eye tracks the growing output and sub-word artifacts become less noticeable.

 Interrupt handling: Developer types while suggestion is streaming → the suggestion is now stale (context changed).
 Send cancel → server aborts inference immediately (frees GPU slot) → IDE triggers new request with updated context.